Nobody keeps your production assets at peak performance quite like Danos.

 The 2000s ushered in change, along with new opportunities and accolades for Danos and Curole.
 Allen Danos Jr. retired, the company’s liftboats were sold, and after graduating from college and gaining years of domestic and international oil and gas industry experience, Hank’s sons, Eric, Paul and Mark, joined the family business.
 Danos and Curole received numerous customer, industry and government awards in recognition of the company’s industry-leading culture of safety.
 The company continued to grow its customer base, and in 2010, began working with British Petroleum, managing a significant portion of the Macondo response.
 In 2012, Danos and Curole rebranded and changed the company name to Danos.
 Shortly after, the company expanded its operations to include work in the North American shale plays; expanded its services to include scaffolding, environmental services, instrumentation and electrical; and, with the opening of a new deepwater access fabrication facility, added large-scale fabrication to its capabilities.

 Today, the second and third generations of the Danos family are at the helm of the growing organization.
 From a small tugboat company, Danos has grown into a trusted strategic partner for oil and gas operators around the globe.
-Danos offers land-based and offshore customers an extensive range of production services, including: workforce, fabrication, construction, project management, coatings, instrumentation and electrical, materials management, scaffolding, shorebase and logistics, environmental services, project management and specialized consultants.
-Danos has more than 1,800 employees, 11 offices in Louisiana, Pennsylvania, Texas and West Africa, and operations across in the Gulf of Mexico, the North American shale plays and Equatorial Guinea, West Africa.
+Danos offers onshore and offshore customers an extensive range of integrated services, including: production workforce, fabrication, construction, project management, coatings, automation, instrumentation and electrical, scaffolding, shorebase and logistics, mechanical maintenance, regulatory compliance, power generation, valve and wellhead.
+Danos has more than 2,000 employees, with 9 offices in Louisiana and Texas and operations across in the Gulf of Mexico and North American shale plays.
 Looking ahead, the company plans to continue adding service lines and increasing operations to meet the needs of its customers.
 Throughout the past seven decades, one thing has remained the same at Danos: an unfaltering commitment to values, safety and overall results for our clients.